Executive Director – Ian Lai

 Geethu was born in Kochi, a small and very beautiful seaside city of Kerala which is the southernmost state of India.
 She is a Graduate in Commerce and Tourism and holds a Master’s in International Business from Leeds Metropolitan University, UK.
 She has a passion for numbers, which is why she chose accounting as her career.
 She has worked with Ernst & Young in the UK.
 She was also a TV host for a popular Indian Channel, Kairali and a Weddings and Events Planner.
 Geethu’s professional background is a mix of accounting, guest relations, and hospitality and thus she has developed a diverse skill set.
 Her other interests include cooking, driving, and painting.
 She is now a proud member of RFSS.

 Sarina is a born and raised Vancouverite, growing up in Vancouver and Richmond.
 She has volunteered in gardens throughout the city and at the Iona Bird Sanctuary.
-She is a recent Masters of Conservation and Biodiversity graduate from the University of Exeter, UK.
+She is a recent Masters of Conservation and Biodiversity graduate from the University of Exeter, UK working on a project with the IUCN.
 She has tended her personal vegetable and flower garden for many years and is passionate about helping others cultivate their own.
-She is a recent Master Gardener graduate, filling her outreach hours with workshops and clinics.
+She is a qualified Master Gardener, and can be regularly found outside.

 When she’s not in the office, Sarina can be found walking her dog, doing some yoga, or by the ocean.